Buffum MKE Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA removed over 300 tons of solid waste, a dozen drums of liquid waste, and numerous cylinders from inside this historic building in summer 2014.
-EPA and its contractors were on-site 7 a.m. to 5:30 p.m., weekdays.
-Security was present during non-working hours.
+From June 2014 to May 2015, EPA removed over 300 tons of solid waste, a dozen drums of liquid waste, and numerous cylinders from inside the building.
 Contaminants in the waste included lead, PCBs, asbestos, and mercury.
 “Non-hazardous” waste went to Orchard Ridge Landfill in Menomonee Falls, Wis.
 “Hazardous” waste was sent to appropriate treatment and disposal facilities across the country.
-EPA continuously monitored the air to make sure neighboring homes weren’t affected by harmful dust during the waste removal work.
+The demolition was contracted by the city of Milwaukee.
+Questions may be directed to Senior Environmental Project Engineer Karen Dettmer at 414-286-5642.

-EPA is working closely with the Redevelopment Authority of the City of Milwaukee, Milwaukee Neighborhood Services, Milwaukee Fire Department, Milwaukee Health Department, Wisconsin Department of Natural Resources, and Wisconsin Department of Health Services.
-RACM is pursuing funding from the Wisconsin Economic Development Corporation for the demolition.
+EPA worked closely with the Redevelopment Authority of the City of Milwaukee, Milwaukee Neighborhood Services, Milwaukee Fire Department, Milwaukee Health Department, Wisconsin Department of Natural Resources, and Wisconsin Department of Health Services.

 - EPA Removing Abandoned Waste at Industrial Property (PDF) (1p, 124K) May 2014